matt-chap/matt-chap.github.io/_projects/hangman.md

 image_width: 100
 link: hangman
 ---
-Created a hangman app to gain expirince in Android Studio and deploying from the Google Play store.
+Created a hangman app to gain experience in Android Studio and deploying from the Google Play store.